wootanis/yalu103/README.md

 A youtube seem to find this GitHub, and called for a possible jailbreak release.

+## Usage

-** I will NOT release any jailbreaks of my own.
+I will NOT release any jailbreaks of my own.
 This is not in full collaboration with Luca Todesco (qwertyoruiopz) I am only using his code.

 ** currently the code is only for 10.2 not 10.3, I haven’t committed to the code since it is VERY unstable and threw multiple devices in a boot loop.